-By popular doggy demand, 2019 was the first time that the Saltdean Lido Dog Swim took place over two weekends – the 14/15 and 21/22 September (for which at the time of writing, there are still tickets available).
+By popular doggy demand, 2019 was the first time that the Saltdean Lido Dog Swim took place over more than one weekend and looks like this will be a firm fixture for future years.
 This means you’ll be more likely to get your paws on tickets or even go back for a second swim if you love it that much!

 The Saltdean Lido Dog Swim is not far from London

 It’s only about 1.5 hours from London (by car or public transport) so getting to Saltdean Lido is easy too.
 If you time it right, you’ll have time to explore Brighton and nearby too – more on both of those in a moment.

 And It’s great value (and for a good cause)

 Well, we think it is.
 Humans pay £7.95 to swim as do dogs for a 90-minute swim session.
 If you just want to watch, it’s £3.18.
 Either way, it’s a brilliant deal, and the proceeds from the event go to support the upkeep of this fabulous art deco pool.

 You Can hit the beach after the dog swim